abtassociates/CDC_NHPHRN/README.md

 <p></p>By using this data you signify your understanding of the above-stated terms.</p>

 <h2>How to Download Data</h2>
 <p>The PUF is posted as an excel file.
 The excel sheet contains 9 separate tabs representing subsets of the INHERENT Part 1 dataset.
-The excel sheet also contains 9 seperate tabs representing data dictionaries for the subsets of the INHERENT part 1 dataset.
+The excel sheet also contains 9 separate tabs representing data dictionaries for the subsets of the INHERENT part 1 dataset.

 <ul>
 <li>Public consumers should download the raw dataset: https://github.com/abtassociates/CDC_NHPHRN/blob/main/NHPHRN%20INHERENT%20Part%201%20Public%20Use%20Files%20and%20Data%20Dictionary.xlsx</li>
 <li>The Full Data Use Agreement can also be downloaded: https://github.com/abtassociates/CDC_NHPHRN/blob/main/NHPHRN%20INHERENT%20Part%201%20Data%20Use%20Agreement.docx</li>
+<li>Finally, a comprehensive description of the INHERENT Part 1 protocol can also be downloaded: https://github.com/abtassociates/CDC_NHPHRN/blob/main/NHPHRN%20INHERENT%20Part%201%20Protocol%20Description.docx</li>

 </p>